olsenvince/CreativeCoding1_HW/FinalProject/ReadMe.md

   the only thing im struggling with now is the record arm.
 I could just get away with leaving it in place but i really think a click and drag or having it move on its own would be really cool.
 I've gotten it to the point where i wouldn't be scared about submitting it, because it works as mostly intended.
 But I still have some extra hours and I want to try moving that arm.

+in addition the the arm, the button isn't quite how I'd like it.
+It looks clunky and I had a more aesthetically pleasing idea for the button, but I'm not going to worry about how it looks right now.

 good luck to me ig